ErenVarli/JobBoard/README.md

-# JobBoard - First React APP
+# JobBoard - First React App

 **JobBoard** is a web application enabling companies to publish job offers and users to apply.
 The project includes an administration interface for managing ads, as well as a dedicated user interface.